diexban/AWS-Solution-for-A-Web-Application/README.md

 While I can't provide precise figures without knowing the exact traffic patterns, I would implement the following scaling policies to keep costs under control:

-- Target Tracking Scaling: This policy will automatically adjust the number of tasks for computing instances (Fargate) based on usage.
+- Target Tracking Scaling: This policy will automatically adjust the number of tasks for computing instances based on usage.
 By scaling the application dynamically according to traffic, we avoid over-provisioning, which helps keep costs low.

 - Log Retention Policy in CloudWatch: To further reduce costs, I would apply a short log retention policy in CloudWatch.
 Logs would be transferred to S3 with its own retention policy, ensuring that unnecessary data is not stored for long periods, reducing storage costs.